 Active Transportation is any active trip you make to get yourself, or others, from one place to another, whether it is to work, school, the store, or to visit with friends and family.
-Active Transportation includes any form of human powered transportation.

-Walking, cycling and rolling are the most popular and well-known forms of active transportation.
+Active transportation includes any form of human-powered or electric-assist transportation that facilitates personal mobility.
+This includes walking, cycling, or rolling using a skateboard, in-line skates, a wheelchair, or other wheel-based form of transportation.
+It also includes walking to catch the bus.
 The Active Transportation Plan will guide Saanich's investments in active transportation over 30 years.
 The plan establishes a vision, goals and a target to improve active transportation, along with a series of strategies and actions that fall within three overarching themes of the plan: Connections, Convenience, and Culture.
 These strategies and actions provide holistic guidance on policies, standards, infrastructure and programming to ensure that walking, cycling and rolling are accessible, comfortable, and convenient transportation choices for people of all ages and abilities.